mitchness/DoorDilemma/README.md

          You couldn’t have held it five more seconds?

                 LARRY
          Five seconds?
 You’re assuming she walks like a sprinter!
-What if I stand there five, then ten—then we’re back to Slow-Mo from last week!
+         What if I stand there five, then ten.
+Then we’re back to Slow-Mo from last week!

                 WOMAN
          I’m gonna need physical therapy now!